We share these resources in the spirit of collaborative learning and not as an endorsement or sponsorship of any particular organization or position.

 - The Minneapolis Interfaith Relief Fund (MIRF) has been established by the downtown interfaith congregations in response to requests for financial support following the police killing of George Floyd.
 Funds will be disbursed to agencies and partners in communities of color and in the indigenous community that are working directly with those most affected.
 Westminster Presbyterian Church is fiscal sponsor.

-- Looking for general volunteer opportunities in the community?
-The Church of Jesus Christ of Latter-day Saints has created the JustServe website that connects you with local organizations primarily serving the poor.
+- JustServe Website: Looking for general volunteer opportunities in the community?
+The Church of Jesus Christ of Latter-day Saints has created this website to connect people with local organizations primarily serving the poor.